Diffusioosmosis of electrolyte solutions in uniformly charged channels: Global diffusio-osmotic flow

-By varying $\ell_{GC}$ and calculating $\phi_s$ it is possible to obtain the curves for $\mathcal{Q}$ shown in Fig.~\ref{fig:qb}.
-The calculations are made using $c_1 = 10^3 $ and 10, and for this example we fix $\beta = 0.5$.
-For positively charged surfaces the flow rate is negative [since the numerator in \eqref{uif} is positive] and increases monotonically with $\ell_{ GC}$ by slowly approaching zero at large values.
+By varying $\ell_{GC}$ and calculating $\phi_s$ it is possible to obtain the curves for $\mathcal{Q}$ shown in Fig.~\ref{fig:qb}(a).
+The calculations are made using $c_1 = 10^3 $ and 10, and for this example we fix $\beta = 0.286$ of KCH$_{3}$COO.
+For positively charged surfaces the flow rate is negative [since the numerator in \eqref{uif} is positive] and increases monotonically with $\ell_{ GC}$ by slowly approaching zero at large values (i.e. at small surface charge densities).
 Since for negatively charged surfaces the numerator in \eqref{uif} can take any sign depending on the value of $\phi_s$, the flow rate could be either positive or negative (or zero).
 On increasing $\ell_{GC}$ (reducing $|\ell_{GC}|$) $\mathcal{Q }$ increases nonlinearly (from zero), exhibits a maximum and then decreases sharply to a negative value becoming rather large in magnitude.
 It is evident that for a given $\mathcal{Q}$ there are always two possible $\ell_{GC}$ (and hence $\phi_s$), so a great care should be taken when the measured fluid flow rate is used to infer the surface charge/potential~\cite{ault.jt:2019,lee.c:2014}.
 Now recall that $\mathcal{F}$ could turn to zero, or, equivalently, $\beta \phi _{s} + 4\ln \left[ \cosh \left( \phi _{s}/4\right)\right] = 0$, only for negative $\beta \phi_s$.
-With $\beta = 0.5$ the root is $\phi_s \simeq -4.9$.
+With $\beta = 0.286$ the root is $\phi_s \simeq -2.4$.
 At this (sufficiently large) surface potential the electro- and chemiosmotic flow rates are significant, but they cancel out each other.
 Finally, we remark that the curves corresponding to different values of $c_1$ are of the same shape, but $\mathcal{Q}$ is slightly smaller in magnitude for smaller $c_1$.
-Thus, the data in Fig.~\ref{fig:qb} supports the above argument about an influence of $c_1$ on $\mathcal{Q}$.
+Thus, the data in Fig.~\ref{fig:qb}(a) supports the above argument about an influence of $c_1$ on $\mathcal{Q}$.
 Meantime, it can be seen that a key player in tuning the flow rate is the surface charge density, but not the concentration drop.
+In essence, the effect of concentration drop is quite small.
+The nature of this apparently unexpected result is more or less clear.
+The point is that the main contribution to the integral \eqref{qint} comes from the region of lower $c_m$ (and simultaneously higher $\phi_s$), where the slip velocity should be large.
+We return to this point in Sec.~\ref{sec:slip}.
 Finally, we note that at $\ell_{GC} \to 0$ the surface potential diverges and this is accompanied by a divergence of $\mathcal{Q}$.
 In practice, however, it is unlikely that $|\ell_{GC}|$ could be smaller than 1 nm~\cite{vinogradova.oi:2024}.
 Below we will use this value as a lower bound to the Gouy-Chapman length.